grinnell-cs/csc151-images/_eboards/eboard24.md

 Peer

+* Women's Basketball Scrimmage Thursday at 6pm in Darby
 * Swimming vs. Coe college, Friday at 6pm.
 * Women's Volleyball vs. Cornell, November 1 at 7pm.
 * I hope to hear about more concerts, plays, and such.
+* Get a library card this Friday 3:00-4:30 in HSSC A1231

 Wellness